hantswilliams/flask-api-template-healthcare-/README.md

 ## To do
 1) Update RUFF linting, currently commement out in `/healthcare-template-app/predeploy.codechecks.py`
 2) Add in unit testing (pytest) to predeploy checks
-3) Need to go in add the security checks of dependencies (safety, bandit, etc)
+3) (partially done, added in safety) - Need to go in add the security checks of dependencies (safety, bandit, etc)

 ## HIPAA: